vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

                     DialogStateAccessor = conversationState.CreateProperty<DialogState>("DialogState"),
 ```

 You should see an error (red squiggly) beneath some of the terms.
+But before fixing them, you may be wondering why we had to create two accessors, why wasn't one enough?

+* `DialogState` is a specific accessor that comes from the `Microsoft.Bot.Builder.Dialogs` library.
+When a message is sent, the Dialog subsystem will call `CreateContext` on the `DialogSet`.
+Keeping track of this context requires the `DialogState` accessor specifically to get the appropriate dialog state JSON.
+* On the other hand, `PictureState` will be used to track particular conversation properties that we specify throughout the conversation (e.g. Have we greeted the user yet?)

+> Don't worry about the dialog jargon yet, but the process should make sense.
+If you're confused, you can [dive deeper into how state works](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-dialog-state?view=azure-bot-service-4.0).

+Now back to the errors you're seeing.
 You've said you're going to store this information, but you haven't yet specified where or how.
 We have to update "PictureState.cs" and "PictureBotAccessor.cs" to have and access the information we want to store.

 Navigate to "PictureState.cs".
 This is where we'll store information about the active conversation.
 You'll notice that we have an integer that we're storing called `TurnCount`.
 Can you guess what this was for in EchoBotWithCounter?